XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 ### 5. Install Android to eMMC

-Plug the USB disk to XpressReal, type `boot ru` in uboot to start the installation:
+Plug the USB drive to XpressReal, type `boot ru` in uboot to start the installation:

 ![Android Install](../../../assets/android/android-install.webp)